Sewer56/lzma-sdk-sys/README.md

 Tested on a Ryzen 5900X

-### Platform Support [WIP: Adding CI Tests Soon]
+### Platform Support

-The optimized assembly routines have been tested on:
+The optimized assembly routines have been tested on hardware:

 - i686 Linux
 - x86_64 Linux
+- i686 Linux
+- x86_64 Linux

+And on emulator or hypervisor:

+- aarch64 Linux
+- aarch64 macOS

 While other platforms may work (CI tests pass), they haven't been extensively verified on actual hardware.